-This is a dangerous attitude, a smugness of having reached an acceptable level with a consequent relaxing of discipline and choosing to focus on personal ease because of a lack of motivation, commitment and enthusiasm.
+What was characterized by zeal and passion now is mundane and boring.
+It can also be defined as a smugness of having reached an acceptable level with a consequent relaxing of discipline and choosing to focus on personal ease because of a lack of motivation, commitment and enthusiasm.
+This is a dangerous position to be in.
 David entered into such a lethargic condition by taking the easy option of ‘staying home’ instead of being with his army, choosing instead to cater to self-comfort – which resulted in gross sin (2 Sam 11:1-12:14).
 Self is always at the centre of sin and the outcome is not God honouring.

 What are the areas in my life that need to be ‘wakened out of sleep’?